sp2ong/HBMonv2/README.md

 ***This is version of HBMonitor V2 by SP2ONG 2019-2021***

+The main difference between HBMonitor v1 and v2 is the layout, i.e. the main page shows condensed information and on the subpages, you can see the individual content that was shown on v1

 I recommend not running HBmonitor on the same computer as HBlink3

 HBmonitor tested on Debian v9 and v10